By/ Last Modified On June 27, 2023

-My kids LOVE cereal and one of the first things I had to do when we removed gluten from our house was go grocery shopping for gluten free foods including gluten free cereal.
-There are a lot more gluten free cereals out there.
+My kids LOVE cereal, and one of the first things I had to do when we removed gluten from our house was go grocery shopping for gluten-free foods, including gluten-free cereal.

 - Rice Chex